Updated June 2021

 Planning your visit: State parks tend to fill to capacity on weekends and holidays, so planning ahead is key.
 There is a $7 fee per person for ages 13+ to spend time at the park and lake.
 Picnic sites are provided and camping options are available at the lake and at Balmorhea State Park ($15-$30/night).
-If you prefer overnight lodging options besides camping, you can choose between cabins, motels and barracks.
+If you prefer overnight lodging options besides camping.

 WEST TEXAS | 7 HOURS FROM DALLAS | MAKE A RESERVATION ONLINE

 Caddo Lake State Park sits on the Texas and Louisiana border in East Texas, three hours from Dallas, and is quite different than other Texas lake experiences you’re used to!

 The low-hanging cypress trees and floating lily pads make for a dreamy backdrop.
 You might have even heard Lady Bird Johnson speak about the fond memories she has of growing up at Caddo Lake as a child!

 Some popular Caddo Lake activities are fishing, boating, picnicking, hunting, hiking, horseback riding, biking, camping and animal watching with various types of wildlife (yes, alligators included) and 240+ species of birds.
 You can bring in your own boat or you can rent canoes, Jon boats and other boat types for lake excursions.
 If you love fishing you’ll be delighted to know that Caddo Lake boasts over 71 species of fish including trophy-sized largemouth bass, white bass, crappie and sunfish.